2023 Solar Incentives Guide for Highland Park, IL - Tax Credits & Rebates

-When thinking about solar incentives, you probably think of federal incentives first.
-The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a specified percentage of your solar system's cost.
+When someone says "solar incentives," you likely think of federal incentives first.
+It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
+This is a tax credit equal to a predetermined percentage of the money you spend on your solar system.

-The ITC can be applied to solar systems installed after January 1, 2006 on a primary or secondary residence in the United States that you own.
-The credit initially covered 30% of the total cost — for panels, accessories, labor and equipment — although that amount may range from 26-30%, depending on when your solar project was undertaken.
-There is no cap on the claim amount.
+The ITC can be applied to solar panels installed after January 1, 2006 on a primary or secondary residence that you own in the United States.
+Originally, the tax credit was for 30% of the total cost — for panels, labor, equipment and accessories — although the percentage may range from 26-30%, depending on when your solar system was installed.
+There is no cap on the amount you can claim.

 State & Local Solar Incentives

 Rebates, tax credits and more might be provided at multiple levels.
 On top of federal solar incentives, there are often state and local ones as well.
 Incentives might be given by your county or municipality, or by the state of Illinois.
 Some incentives may be available for only a limited time, while others are ongoing.